Registered Nurses (RN-to-B.S.N. and RN-to-M.S.N.)

 SU offers undergraduate and graduate programs for nurses already holding a license as an RN who seek additional degrees.

 RN to B.S.N. and RN to M.S.N.

-This RN-BS program is for RN students (currently licensed as an RN) pursuing a BS as a nursing major.
-A total of 120 credits must be completed to earn a BS degree.
-Upon admission to the nursing major at Salisbury University, students may receive up to sixty (60) academic transfer credits from their Associate Degree Program.
-They will therefore need to complete additional credits (see checklist below) for the BS degree.
-At least 30 of the credits must be upper division courses taken at SU.
+This RN-B.S.N. program is for RN students (currently licensed as an RN) pursuing a B.S.N.
+A total of 120 credits must be completed to earn a B.S.N.
+Upon admission to the nursing major at Salisbury University, students may receive up to sixty (60) academic transfer credits from their associate degree program.
+They will therefore need to complete additional credits (see checklist below) for the B.S.N.
+At least 30 of the credits must be upper-division courses taken at SU.
 Upon satisfactory completion of all prerequisite and required coursework, Registered Nurses with an active unencumbered Maryland or compact RN license will be awarded 30 additional credits after completion of all required coursework at Salisbury University.

-The RN-MS program is for academically talented RN students who do not have a bachelor’s degree in nursing and wish to pursue a master’s degree in nursing in the Nurse Educator of Health Care Leadership concentrations.
-In this option, students earn a graduate degree with a 12-credit efficiency over the more traditional route where BS and MS degrees are pursued separately.
+The RN-M.S.N. program is for academically talented RN students who do not have a bachelor’s degree in nursing and wish to pursue a master’s degree in nursing in the Nurse Educator of Health Care Leadership concentrations.
+In this option, students earn a graduate degree with a 12-credit efficiency over the more traditional route where B.S.N and M.S.N. degrees are pursued separately.